andreadev-it/neorg-module-tutorials/introduction.md

 This series of tutorials will help you better understand how to create custom modules for Neorg.

+**Warning for v.5:** This tutorial was recently updated to reflect the changes that were made with PR #1001 in neorg (august 2023).
+This means that, if you haven't done it yet, you should update your neorg installation to follow this tutorial.

 ## Create a local plugin

 Before starting to work on the module, let's take a look at how to create a